-The Public Banking Alliance is made up of 2016 General Election Candidates who support the Public Banking initiative, i.e. to introduce a comprehensive Regional Community Banking System to Ireland.
+The Purpose of the Public Banking Alliance Campaign is to introduce a comprehensive Regional Community-Public Banking System to Ireland.

 - Supporting Small Businesses and families